 Things to do in Oia Santorini - visit A colorful bookstore called Atlantis

-The other bay in Oia is Armeni Bay that you can get to from the path that starts from between the restaurants Thalami and Ambrosia. armeni was the old harbor of Santorini however after Ammoudi came into existence, many don’t have it on their radar.
+The other bay in Oia is Armeni Bay, which you can get to from the path that starts from between the restaurants Thalami and Ambrosia.
+Armani was the old harbor of Santorini; however, after Ammoudi came into existence, many didn’t have it on their radar.

 HIRE A PRIVATE YACHT